RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 I also think it is faster because we don't have false sharing with mmap.
 It hands us the file in 4 KB pages.
 Threads get whole pages:

 ```
-Thread 1: Page 0 (bytes   0–4095)
+Thread 1 works on data starting at Page 0 (byte 0)
-Thread 2: Page 1 (bytes 4096–8191)
+Thread 2 works on data starting at Page N (byte N*4096)
 ```
-Pages (4 KB) are significantly larger than cache lines (64 B), which helps prevent threads from contending over the same cache line, unlike the previous solution.
-I'm not entirely certain about this, but it's my conclusion after extensive reading and consulting various LLM models.
+Since pages (4 KB) are much larger than cache lines (64 B), threads operate on memory regions that are physically far apart, preventing them from contending over the same cache lines.
+I'm not entirely certain about this, but it's my conclusion after reading a lot about the topic and consulting various LLM models.